 Organizations that support the education of indigenous peoples may download and complete our institutional education grant application form to apply for one of these grants.
 (You will need Adobe Acrobat Reader available for free from Adobe's website.)
 The application form includes instructions.
 Please contact us if you have any questions regarding eligibility or the application procedure.

-In 2020 we donated the first US$ 500 instalment of a US$ 1,000 grant to The Karen Hilltribes Trust.
+In 2021 we donated the second US$ 500 instalment of a US$ 1,000 grant to The Karen Hilltribes Trust.
 This organization has been working for many years inside indigenous Karen communities in northwest Thailand.
-It has many educational programs that will be helped by this grant.

 In 2018 we donated the second US$ 500 instalment of a US$ 1,000 grant to Help for Education and Local Projects IN The Gambia (HELPING).
 In August, 2018 we received an updated progress report.
 With this grant HELPING has built and supplied an art area at Chamen in the Nianija district on the north bank of the River Gambia.
 This project helped indigenous children from the region to express themselves in art.